Skip to main content

 Where will the content be published?

 Connecting with your audience through blog posts and articles on your own website can help boost search engine optimization (SEO) rankings, increase traffic, and drive conversions—whether that means making a purchase or subscribing to your newsletter.
-Social media, email, digital ads, and postcards are other important channels to consider in your content strategy.
+Social media, email, and digital ads are other important channels to consider in your content strategy.

 How will you maintain a consistent brand?